mrec/blog/content/2025/text_shadow/index.md

 - Contrast checking is a messy problem, both because perceptual factors are messy and because the feature breadth of the web platform throws up so many potential scenarios.
 - An analytic approach can be useful but has limits, especially when backgrounds get interesting.
 It can still be used with a worst-case assumption, though, and Lighthouse in particular should almost certainly consider that.
-- An image-based approach can be much more flexible, but coming up with a pass criterion that matches our intuition is challenging, and hacking that function too much risks undermining the generality of the image-based approach.
+- An image-based approach can be much more robust, but coming up with a pass criterion that matches our intuition is challenging, and hacking that function too much risks undermining the generality that was the main benefit.
 - Combining the two approaches, with a masked image-based background scan supplying an accurate worst-case for an analytic formula, looks to be the pragmatic way forward at this point.

 I don't have any immediate plans to take this further, but there are definitely areas that could benefit from more work: